GLASIER, KATHARINE BRUCE (25 Sept 1867

 herself, since she drowned herself in a reservoir in South Derbyshire, which

-from her great-nephew.
-She was a former schoolmistress and had attended
+some locals believe is haunted.
+She was a former schoolmistress and had

-according to her nephew, been present when her school was bombed by the
+also, according to her nephew, been present when her school was bombed by the

 Germans during World War I and a number of small children were killed, an